 In 2004, the U.S. Transportation Command (USTRANSCOM) was appointed as the Defense Distribution Process Owner charged with transforming the defense distribution system to strengthen the Department of Defense’s capabilities and to save money.
-To support this mission, WWT Asynchrony Labs was contracted to help create an improved Enterprise Architecture capable of supporting and streamlining the tasks ahead.
+To support this mission, WWT was contracted to help create an improved enterprise architecture capable of supporting and streamlining the tasks ahead.

 At the heart of the new effort were three phases of implementation: the Conceptual Architecture, the Prescriptive Architecture, and the Transition Architecture.